tradecoder/flutter-interview-questions-and-answers/README.md

 ## 2. What is Dart and why it is used in Flutter?
 Answer: Dart is a programming language created by Google that is used to develop Flutter apps.
 It is an object-oriented, garbage-collected language that supports both just-in-time (JIT) and ahead-of-time (AOT) compilation.
 Dart is used in Flutter because it is fast, efficient, and provides features such as hot reloading and strong typing.

+## 3. What is Garbage-Collected (GC) language?
+Answer: A garbage collected language is a type of programming language where the memory management is handled automatically by the system.
+The language runtime system automatically tracks the usage of memory and frees up memory that is no longer being used.
+It helps avoiding memory leaks and other related issues.
+Some garbage collected (GC) languages are Dart, Java, Python, and Ruby.